marios-petrov/NuPath/README.md

 - [x] User Profile
 - [x] Doodling Page
 - [] Community Page
-- [] Embedding NCF YouTube Videos on Tre's Home Page
+- [x] Home Page
-- [] Amazon Wishlists Being added to Alexander's Resource List
+- [x] Amazon Wishlists Being added to Alexander's Resource List

 ## Thanks for checking out our project, Please feel free to reach out to us with any questions or concerns!